The grasses are coming

 - After: A quick clean off after you come inside can do wonders by getting all that gunk off your face.
 With children this could be a challenge to get them to do, but you can achieve this by using a damp wash cloth on their cheeks and fingertips.
 If you’re lucky maybe you can get them to pop on a new shirt.

+Summer is a time for us and our kids to be outside enjoying our beautiful state.
 Don’t let your allergies get in the way of your summer fun!